It's Rush Limbaugh, this, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 There are food shortages, energy shortages, a typical socialist country, more and more people living in poverty.

-He's taking from the producers and distributing it, keeping a lot for himself, but he controls the media.
+He's taking from the producers and distributing it, keeping a lot for himself.

-He's the protector, he's the guardian.
+He's the guardian.

-People's lives are ruined, his approvals are in the 70s.
+His approvals are in the 70s.

 He owns the media.

-I people need to come to grips with the fact that long before Barack Obama announced his run for the presidency, he had formulated plans to do exactly what the hell he is doing right now.
+People need to come to grips with the fact that long before Barack Obama announced his run for the presidency, he had formulated plans to do exactly what the hell he is doing right now.

-Ladies and gentlemen, I, as you know, have um dabbled in the stock market in my life, not nearly to the degree today that I have in the past.
+Ladies and gentlemen, I, as you know, have dabbled in the stock market in my life, not nearly to the degree today that I have in the past.

 One of the things that I was told when I first got into the market was don't play emotions.

-Like don't choose a football team because you like the uniform.
+Like, don't choose a football team because you like the uniform.

 Don't choose a stock because you like the logo.

-Um try to be as dispassionate about investing as you can.
+Try to be as dispassionate about investing as you can.

 It's good advice.

-Because when the thing that you have this emotional investment in goes on a downward trend, you have to be able to have no feelings to easily let it go and do the right thing.
+Because when that thing that you have this emotional investment in goes on a downward trend, you have to be able to have no feelings to easily let it go and do the right thing.

-Well, these business people, the Buffett's and the Andy Groves, and the Jack Welches, I don't know what their political persuasions are.
+Well, these business people, the Buffetts and the Andy Groves and the Jack Welches, I don't know what their political persuasions are.

 I'm assuming that they've been lifelong Democrats.

-I'm also assuming that in the cases of people I'm talking about the really hyper wealthy, that they are equivalent to the Kennedy family.
+I'm also assuming that in the cases of people I'm talking about, the really hyper-wealthy, that they are equivalent to the Kennedy family.

-You'll note the Kennedy family is never criticized as being greedy or wealthy or unfairly rich, because the Kennedy family spends all of its public time spouting liberalism, talking about compassion, and they spread a lot of compassion around with other people's money.
+You'll note the Kennedy family is never criticized as being greedy or wealthy or unfairly rich because the Kennedy family spends all of its public time spouting liberalism, talking about compassion, and they spread a lot of compassion around with other people's money.

 They are excused from the normal characterizations of the rich.

-And I would presume that that's the motivation of people like Bill Gates and Warren Buffett and uh other hyper-rich.
+And I would presume that that's the motivation of people like Bill Gates and Warren Buffett and other hyper-rich.

-When Schwarzenegger was sounding good at the beginning of his campaign to fix California when he was running for governor.
+Of course, Buffet was out there with Schwarzenegger when Schwarzenegger was sounding good at the beginning of his campaign to fix California when he was running for governor.

 But regardless, I think, regardless of their political persuasions, I think these business titans have made an emotional investment in Obama.

-I think a lot of Obama's voters have made an emotional investment, not an intellectually based investment, and they have no clue when to dump him.
+I think a lot of Obama's voters have made an emotional investment, not an intellectually based investment.

-You make an emotional investment, and it's tough to let go of it.
+You make an emotional investment and it's tough to let go of it.

 Because an emotional investment, you are investing yourself, not just your expertise.

-You're giving whoever you're emotionally investing with part of yourself, and it's hard to break up.
+You're giving whoever you're emotionally investing with part of yourself.

-He's a great-looking family.
+It's a great-looking family.

-Oh, he's a guy who looks so good, an occasional cigarette, but still, oh, he sounds so smart, he's wrecking the economy, but I can't let go because ah, I love the guy.
+He's wrecking the economy, but I can't let go because I love the guy.

 So they have to tiptoe around it and write these little pieces.

-Gee, I hope the president realizes that.
+Gee, I hope the president realizes.

 Gee, I hope the president can realize that we need to end this chaos.